Mercy Health St. Rita's Medical Center

-Mercy Health St. Rita's Medical Center is a large hospital serving a 70-mile radius of Lima, Ohio, United States.
+Mercy Health — St. Rita's Medical Center is a large hospital serving a 70-mile radius of Lima, Ohio, United States.
 It was started in 1918 by Sisters of Mercy, an order of Roman Catholic women founded by Catherine McAuley in Dublin, Ireland in 1831.

-There are also separate facilities in Delphos, Bluffton, Glandorf and Wapakoneta that serve other parts of the region for rehabilitation, orthopedics and other medical services.
+The hospital is owned and operated by the non-profit Mercy Health.

 History

 In 1918, the Sisters of Mercy opened a hospital in Lima, Ohio.

 St. Rita's was the fulfillment of a dream of the Right Reverend Monsignor A.E.
 Manning, the Reverend William Tobin and Mother Bernardine McMullen, R.S.M.
 At the time of its opening, the hospital was not completely finished, but was opened in order to administer care to victims of one of the first and most devastating epidemics to plague the Lima area, the Spanish flu influenza pandemic of 1918.

 Through the coming years, St. Rita's expanded to add more beds and services to meet the healthcare needs of the community.
 In 1948, a seven-story addition to the original building was completed which housed modern operating, delivery and X-ray rooms, more office space and an additional 150 beds.
 Just nine years later, it again became apparent that new facilities, additional beds, and a School of Nursing building would be needed to keep St. Rita's Hospital on the updated move to provide quality medical care for the people of Allen and surrounding counties.

 In 1970, Dr. C. John Stechschulte, Dr. Thomas Weis, and Dr. Michael Hattwick treated symptomatic rabies in Matt Winkler, then 6, for the first time in history at St. Rita's.

 After 59 years as St. Rita's Hospital, on March 9, 1977, the hospital name was changed to St. Rita's Medical Center.

 In 2007, St. Rita's opened “The Medical Center of The Future.”
 The campus now looks more like a university campus stretching six blocks with covered walkways, ponds, water fountains, gardens and a track for walking and running.

-Inside the Medical Center, additional space has been created to accommodate families whose involvement in the healing process is essential.
-The spacious rooms within the Medical Center not only provide a private and therapeutic environment for healing but also an aesthetic appeal with the presence of glass atriums, greenery, and decorative water details.

-The corridors of the modern looking High Street Walkway lead patients to their physicians’ offices and to the new High Street Café and Courtyard Café.